jnk0le/random/pipeline cycle test/README.md

 (there is no `mie` csr register)

 bits [9:2] of `mtvec` are hardwired to zero, leading to 1KiB bootloader granularity.
+Entry in unvectored mode also needs to be 1KiB aligned.

 uncore findings: